stylianosnicoletti/dotnet-certificate-tool/README.md

 `certificate-tool remove --thumbprint $thumbprint`

+### Find certificate

+Assuming you want to find a certificate in store.

+`certificate-tool find --thumbprint $thumbprint --store-location $storeLocation --store-name $storeName`

 ## License

 Copyright © 2020, GSoft inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license [here](https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE).